Overview

 # Agent execution logic

-4. Tool Execution: Each tool call is wrapped with its own span.
+Each tool call is wrapped with its own span for detailed observability:

-5. Result Aggregation: Results from all tools are combined into a single response.
+Results from all tools are combined into a single response with proper error handling.

-• The workflow span tracks the main agent logic
+• Workflow span: Tracks the main agent logic and decision-making

-This lets you analyze the complete flow and identify bottlenecks or errors.
+This hierarchical structure lets you analyze the complete flow and identify bottlenecks, errors, or optimization opportunities.

 Let’s examine the Weather Tool to understand how it works and where Galileo fits in.